2026 United States House of Representatives elections in Alabama: District 7

 The 7th district encompasses the west-central part of the state in the Black Belt, including the cities of Demopolis, Greensboro, and Selma, as well as taking in majority-black areas of Birmingham and Tuscaloosa.
 The incumbent is Democrat Terri Sewell, who was re-elected with 63.7% of the vote in 2024.

+In the legislature-approved redistricted map, the 7th district gained Monroe and Conecuh counties from the 1st district, while ceding Lowndes County to the 2nd district.